 Moving to Europe with Pets

-Though most European countries impose different rules based on where you're starting your journey, all of them require that dogs be microchipped prior to their rabies vaccination.
-Also, when bringing a dog to Europe you do not have to travel on the same flight, but you should arrange to fly within five days of your pet if possible.
+Though most European countries impose different rules based on where you're starting your journey, they all require that dogs be microchipped before the rabies vaccination.
+Also, when bringing a dog to Europe, you do not have to travel on the same flight, but you should arrange to fly within five days of your pet if possible.

 Regulations for Shipping Pets to Europe

-Attention: Precise regulations vary from country to country, so be sure to double check with the appropriate authorities or with your PetRelocation Consultant to find the most current and accurate information available.
+Attention: Precise regulations vary from country to country, so double-check with the appropriate authorities or your PetRelocation Consultant to find the most current and accurate information available.

-Each pet shall be identified by means of a microchip.
+Each pet shall be identified through a microchip.
 No other form of identification is acceptable.
-The microchip used should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
-Most European countries currently accepts AVID 9 and AVID 10 in addition to ISO.
+The microchip should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
+Most European countries currently accept AVID-9 and AVID-10 in addition to ISO.
 The microchip must be implanted before the rabies vaccine is administered.